EvelynGriffith/EvelynGriffith.github.io/src/pages/about.md

 #### W﻿hy I've Chosen to Pursue Computer Science and English

 I am hoping to pursue graduate school opportunities in Computer Science, English (Creative Writing), or something that combines the two.
 I am particularly interested in graduate schools that research Computational Narrative and the facilitation of human connection through Computational Art.
 When I’m not working on my Computational and Literary pursuits, I am actively involved with the Allegheny Music Department where I participate in Women’s Ensemble, College Choir, Voice Lessons, and Opera Scenes.
-I am also a devoted member of Allegheny Christian Outreach, and I volunteer at Grounds for Change.
-I work currently as a Choral Librarian/Manager for the choirs as well as a Writing Consultant on campus.
+I am also a Junior Editor of the Allegheny Review as well as a devoted member and Leader of Allegheny Christian Outreach.
+I work currently as a Choral Librarian/Manager for the Allegheny Choirs as well as a Writing Consultant on campus.

-Fun Fact: I recently performed a full Junior Recital where I sang 10 pieces in four different languages.
+Fun Fact: I recently performed a full Junior Recital where I sang 10 pieces in four different languages: French, German, Italian, and English.

 #### List of Skills